This is not your stock-standard “about” page, because I am not your stock-standard author, poet, coach or tarot reader.

 Woven between the poetics of these words are the everyday realities of who I am.

 I am based in Brisbane, Australia.
-I live in suburban obscurity with my partner of 19 years, my 17-year-old son and our kooky spoodle Duke (aka Smuppy).
+I live in suburban obscurity with my partner of 21 years, my 10-year-old son and our kooky spoodle Duke (aka Smuppy).
 The lockdowns of the Covid pandemic gave me a new appreciation of those who live in my neighbourhood.
 It taught me to be open to who my tribe might be.

 My passion for writing began when I was 10, during the LA Olympics when we were charged with writing Willy’s adventures (Australia’s mascot).
 In this moment I realised I could write my own stories.
 I wrote my first ‘novel’ at 12.
 Twenty-six year later, I had my first extended work, Elyora, published.
 In all those years (and the ones since) I never stopped identifying as a writer.
 In 2021 I stepped into the identity of ‘career writer’ leaving behind my years as a ‘binge writer’.
 This is a brand new adventure and one I’m still getting the hang of.
 In 2022 I will publish my first solo novel What I Left to Forget.

 Creativity is my oxygen.
 The love of words and stories had led me down all kinds of rabbit holes.
 I was a magazine editor.
 I co-owned a small press that gave dozens of writers their first publication.
 I freelanced as a book designer.
 And yes, wrote my own books (including one of poetry).
-I am currently one third of a writing cooperative called The JAR Writers’ Collective.
+In 2018 I co-founded The JAR Writers’ Collective with Adam Byatt and Rus VanWestervelt, publishing 5 titles from 2018-2021.
 I’ve assisted almost 30 titles to print.
-For 18 months, I built a daily metaphysical cut-up poem for a paid subscribers only list, producing more than 500 poems.
-In 2022 I’m back creating poetry every day on Patreon on a $10 tier.
+For 18 months, I built a daily metaphysical cut-up poem for the paid subscription The Daily Breath, producing more than 500 poems.

 I spent my 20’s working casual minimum-wage jobs.
 I became adept at surviving on a pittance and wanting nothing.
 In my 30’s I stayed home to raise a son and run a business.
 Creative excellence came before money until the household budget could no longer sustain being a patron of the arts.
 In my 40’s I made peace with hinky money stories and chose to unpack my inner success saboteur.
 I am a work in progress.
-In 2022 I am returning to dig deeper into stories around earning a living from writing.
+In 2023, I am leaning into the astrological buzz in my Taurean 2nd house to blaze a new paths.

 I felt too much and not enough as a young woman.
 Trauma disrupted my ability to establish healthy intimacy with men.
 In a culture that told me I was only worthy if I was in a romantic relationship, I stayed in an abusive one for three years to prove “I could do relationships”.
 Trauma begets more trauma until the cycle is broken.
 I still feel the wobble of not knowing how much of me is enough.